z3no/z3no/README.md

 ## 🙋‍♂️ About me

 My name is Zeno Driesen, I'm an aspiring Junior Fullstack Web Developer.
 After years of serving up delicious coffee and other beverages I discovered my passion for code.
 So here I am!
 Working and studying hard to make my newly found passion a careerpath and dive into the world of web development.

-- 👨‍🎓 I'm currently studying Junior Fullstack Web Development at BeCode.
-- 🤘 I'm looking for an internship in the web development industry.
+After a succesful internship @ Tactics I got the chance to start my carreer as a developer.

-- 🌱 I'm currently learning some C#
+- 🌱 I'm currently working on a React Native project.

 ## :mailbox: You can contact me here
 [![LinkedIn badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/zenodriesen/)